Dave Kelly (ice hockey, born 1943)

 Dave Kelly (born July 29, 1943) is a Canadian retired ice hockey goaltender.

-Background
+Early life

 Kelly was born in Toronto, Ontario.
+He played junior hockey with the Toronto Neil McNeil Maroons and Toronto Knob Hill Farms.

+Career

-He played for several seasons in the Western Hockey League with the Portland Buckaroos.
+Kelly played for several seasons in the Western Hockey League with the Portland Buckaroos.
 Kelly was a two-time winner of the WHL Outstanding Goaltender Award.